-Our training programme is comprehensive and is tailored to meet the demanding needs of caring for children who have had a difficult start in life.
+Our training programme is comprehensive and is tailored to meet the demanding needs of caring for young people who have had a difficult start in life.
 It is divided into a number of levels supporting your fostering career as you progress.
 Once your application has been accepted you’ll be invited to join our ‘Skills to Foster’ course (level 1).
 This course includes two full days, followed by six workshops.
 Your learning will be supported by excellent materials and experienced staff.

 This is a comprehensive course and you’ll need to be prepared to complete some study at home as well as attending all the training.
-Some people do find this a challenge, especially if you are still working; however, we need to be satisfied that you are properly prepared for the task of caring for our children.
+Some people do find this a challenge, especially if you are still working; however, we need to be satisfied that you are properly prepared for the task of caring for our young people.
 You in turn will feel better equipped and confident.

-- The Skills to Foster course will cover the following areas;
+The Skills to Foster course will cover the following areas;

-- What foster carers do?
+What foster carers do?

-- The importance of identity and life chances
+The importance of identity and life chances

-- Working with others in the team
+Working with others in the team

-- Helping children to deal with change
+Helping young people to deal with change

-- Managing challenging behaviour
+Managing challenging behaviour

-- Working with parents
+Working with parents

-- Survival techniques for foster carers
+Survival techniques for foster carers

-- The placement process and finance matters
+The placement process and finance matters

-- Preparing for Panel
+Preparing for Panel

 Your Fostering Agreement

 Once you have been approved as foster carers you’ll need to complete the Training and Development Standards for foster carers during the first six months.
 In addition, we’ll ask you to complete some essential courses such as child protection, safe care, managing risk, equality and diversity, impulsive behaviour, and administering medication.